Bad Spark Plug Symptoms: How To Tell if Your Plugs Are Bad

 As mentioned above, when the engine misfires, it sends unburned fuel into the exhaust system which sends mixed signals to the O2 sensor.

-The O2 sensor will register that as your engine running too rich which will cause your ECU to incorrectly regulate your fuel mixture, making it run too lean.
+The O2 sensor will think your engine is running too rich which will cause your ECU to incorrectly regulate your fuel mixture, making it run too lean.
 This causes rough idling and might make the misfiring issue even worse.

 Choppy Acceleration

-Another problem caused due to your engine running lean and misfiring is poor and choppy acceleration.
+Another problem caused due to your engine running lean and misfiring is choppy acceleration.
 You might notice that your engine pace loses momentum and then catches back up intermittently.

 Concluding Summary